Rhabdomyosarcoma: Embryonal subtype

 Botryoid rhabdomyosarcoma is almost always found in mucosal-lined organs, including the vagina, bladder, and nasopharynx (although presentation in the nasopharynx typically affects older children).
 It often presents in infants younger than a year old, as a round, grape-like mass on the affected organ.
-Histologically, cells of the botryoid variant are defined by a dense tumor layer under an epithelium (cambium layer).
+Histologically, cells of the botryoid variant are characterized by a dense tumor layer beneath the epithelium (i.e., the cambium layer).
 This subtype has a good prognosis.
 Botryoid rhabdomyosarcoma is also sometimes present in adult women, found in the cervix or uterus.

 Alveolar

 Alveolar rhabdomyosarcoma (ARMS) is the second-most common type.
 ARMS comprises around 20–25% of RMS-related tumors, and it is equally distributed among all age groups with an incidence of about one case per million people ages 0 to 19.
 For this reason, it is the most common form of RMS observed in young adults and teenagers, who are less prone to the embryonal variant.
-This type of RMS is characterized by densely packed, round cells that arrange around spaces similar in shape to pulmonary alveoli, although variants have been discovered without these characteristic alveolar spacings.
+This type of RMS is characterized by densely packed, round cells that arrange around spaces similar in shape to pulmonary alveoli.
+However, variants have been discovered without these characteristic alveolar spacings.
 ARMS tends to form more often in the extremities, trunk, and peritoneum.
 It is also typically more aggressive than ERMS.

 Pleomorphic

-Pleomorphic rhabdomyosarcoma (undifferentiated rhabdomyosarcoma), also known as anaplastic rhabdomyosarcoma, is defined by the presence of pleomorphic cells with large, lobate hyperchromatic nuclei and multipolar mitotic figures.
+Pleomorphic rhabdomyosarcoma (also known as undifferentiated rhabdomyosarcoma and anaplastic rhabdomyosarcoma) is defined by the presence of pleomorphic cells with large, lobate hyperchromatic nuclei and multipolar mitotic figures.
 These tumors display high heterogeneity and extremely poor differentiation.
 The pleomorphic cells may be diffuse or localized, with the diffuse variation correlating to a worse prognosis.
 It occurs most often in adults, rarely in children, and is often discovered in the extremities.
 Due to the lack of discernible separation among cancers of this type, clinicians often label undiagnosed sarcomas with little to no discernible features as anaplastic RMS.
 It is the most aggressive type of RMS, and often requires intensive treatment.

 Spindle-cell/sclerosing

-Spindle-cell/sclerosing rhabdomyosarcoma is an added subtype listed in the 2020 WHO classification of soft-tissue sarcomas.
+Spindle-cell/sclerosing rhabdomyosarcoma is a subtype first listed in the 2020 WHO classification of soft-tissue sarcomas.